If I Could Do It All Over Again, I'd Do It All Over You: Release and reception

 "Hello Hello", backed with the title track, was released as a single in August 1970, which led to an appearance on the BBC's Top of the Pops.
 The album was released the following month in the UK, and in March 1971 in the US.
 According to AllMusic, "If I Could Do It All Over Again contains significant progressions over the first album."

-"For Richard" became a staple of live Caravan shows and was typically heard as the set closer.
+"Can't Be Long Now," also known as "For Richard," became a staple of live Caravan shows and was typically the set closer.
 A fully orchestrated, live version can be heard on the 1974 release Caravan and the New Symphonia.

-The CD was remastered in 2001, with the addition of bonus tracks, including the abandoned September 1969 sessions, and the out-take "A Day in the Life of Maurice Haylett", written about the band's road manager.
+The CD was remastered in 2001, with the addition of bonus tracks, including the abandoned September 1969 sessions, and the outtake "A Day in the Life of Maurice Haylett", written about the band's road manager.

 Track listing

 All songs by Richard Coughlan, Pye Hastings, Richard Sinclair and Dave Sinclair.